-Everyone knows that regular exercise is good for the body, but did you know that exercise is also one of the most effective ways to improve your mental health?
+Everyone knows regular exercise is good for the body, but did you know that exercise is also one of the most effective ways to improve your mental health?
 Regular exercise can have a profoundly positive impact on depression, anxiety, ADHD, and more.
-It also relieves stress, improves memory, helps you sleep better, and boosts overall mood.
-And you don’t have to be a fitness fanatic to reap the benefits.
-Research indicates that modest amounts of exercise can make a difference.
+It relieves stress, improves memory, helps you sleep better, and boosts overall mood.
+And you don’t have to be a fitness fanatic to reap the benefits!
+Research indicates that even modest amounts of exercise can make a difference.
 Walking while listening to podcasts and audiobooks or walking with friends makes it easy for some to stick to their daily exercise program.

-As one of the simplest exercises, walking requires no equipment except for a good, supportive pair of walking shoes.
+One of the simplest exercises, walking requires no equipment except for a good, supportive pair of walking shoes.
 Exercise doesn’t have to be hard to be effective.
 The recommended 30 minutes can be broken up into two 15-minute sessions or even three 10-minute sessions, making it easy to weave into a busy lifestyle.

 Check with your doctor before starting any new exercise program if you’ve been inactive for a while.

 Establish a baseline.
 If you’ve been sedentary, start walking three times a week at a stroll for 20 minutes.
 Work your way up to five or so times a week, 30 minutes per session, for a total of 2.5 to 3 hours per week.

 Choose distance or time.
 Some walkers focus on distance, others target time

 Check the intensity.
 Exercising at a particular heart rate enables you to gauge the difficulty of your workout.

 You can also use the “talk test” to gauge your exercise intensity.
 “If you can string together six to eight words or chat briefly or sing, you’re in your aerobic zone.”
 But if you find yourself gasping for air, lower the intensity.
 If you can say several phrases with one breath, you may not be working out hard enough.